gogins/michael.gogins.studio/music/finished/README.md

  - Each piece is stored in its own subdirectory.

- - The title of the piece is _identical_ to the filename of the piece's source code file without its filename extension, is _identical_ to the name of the output soundfile without its filename extension, is _identical_ to the name of the subdirectory containing the piece.
-This is to prevent any further unfortunate incidents of the sort in which I have a very nice soundfile of a piece, but I can't find the source code that produced the piece.
+ - The title of the piece is _unique_ across my work, and is_identical_ to the filename of the piece's source code file without its filename extension, is _identical_ to the name of the output soundfile without its filename extension, is _identical_ to the name of the subdirectory containing the piece.
+This is to prevent any further unfortunate accidents of the sort in which I have a very nice soundfile of a piece, but I can't find the source code that produced that piece.

  - If at all possible the pathname of the composition source code file is embedded in the output soundfile metadata.

+ - If at all possible, each piece is contained in one single, self-sufficient source code file.

  - "Liner notes," composer information, instructions for performers, and other such documentation is embedded im the source code file, or kept as a